-Despite getting massive international news coverage and President Obama basing his claim that the United States is unique in terms of mass public shootings, Lankford has refused to provide even the most basic evidence on his research.
+Despite getting massive international news coverage and then President Obama frequently basing his claim that the United States is unique in terms of mass public shootings on Lankford’s research, Lankford has refused to provide even the most basic evidence on his research.
 Not only has Lankford refused to answer questions from researchers on both sides of the gun control debate since it first got attention in mid-2015, but he is refusing to answer those questions from the media.
 It isn’t obvious why much weight should be put on such a study.

 “In phone calls and emails from RealClearPolitics, Lankford was asked how he supplemented the NYPD methods.
 He did not answer those queries.
 Nor has he responded to requests for his raw data, which is missing from his published paper, or to clear up basic questions.
 One of them is why he lists “shooters” instead of “shootings,” the term most criminologists use when comparing data.
 This is significant because mass shootings outside the United States often involve multiple triggermen.
 Also, although Lankford cites 202 shooters globally from 1966 to 2012, these cases aren’t listed in any appendix and he only lists totals for a handful of countries.
 This means that other scholars can’t replicate his research to test his findings — or point out shootings he overlooked.”

 — Carl Cannon, Washington Bureau Chief, Real Clear Politics, September 4, 2018